 Online Learning at College of the Marshall Islands

-In 2017-2018, 4 students took at least one online class at College of the Marshall Islands.
-This is a decrease from the 29 students who took online classes the previous year.
+In 2019-2020, 38 students took at least one online class at College of the Marshall Islands.
+This is an increase from the 2 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.